Tetravalent distance magic graphs of small order and an infinite family of examples: Introduction

 Graph labelings are assignments of labels (in most cases integers) to vertices and/or edges of graphs.
 They were first introduced in mid 1960s and have since attracted many mathematicians, as is witnessed by the wide variety of graph labeling variants studied and thousands of papers on the topic published (a list is compiled in the comprehensive survey by Gallian \cite{Gallian}).
 In this paper we focus on distance magic labelings which were first studied independently by Vilfred \cite{Vilfred} and by Miller, Rodger and Simanjuntak \cite{Miller} under the names sigma labelings and 1-vertex magic vertex labelings, respectively (see also \cite[Section 5.6]{Gallian}).

 According to the definition which has been commonly used ever since its introduction in 2009 in \cite{SFM} (but see Section 2, where we give a somewhat different definition which appears to be more convenient for our purposes), a {\em distance magic labeling} of a graph of order $n$ is a bijective labeling of vertices with integers from 1 to $n$, such that the {\em weight} of each vertex $v$ (that is, the sum of the labels of the neighbors of $v$) is equal to a constant $\kappa$, called the {\em magic constant}.
 A graph is said to be {\em distance magic} if there exists a distance magic labeling of its vertices.
 It is well known and easy to see that in the case of regular graphs of valency $r$, the distance magic constant is $r(n+1)/2$, implying that there are no $r$-regular distance magic graphs with $r$ odd \cite{Miller}.
 While it is clear that the only connected 2-regular distance magic graph is the 4-cycle, the situation with 4-regular graphs seems to be much more intriguing.
-In fact, even though Rao \cite{Rao} proposed the problem of characterizing all 4-regular distance magic graphs already back in 2008, we thus far only have a few partial results (see for instance \cite{ACP, CF, KFK, MS, RSP, RS}).
+In fact, even though Rao proposed the problem of characterizing all 4-regular distance magic graphs already back in 2008 \cite{Rao}, we thus far only have a few partial results, for instance \cite{ACP, CF, KFK, MS, RSP, RS} (we do mention that there are several other results on distance magic graphs in general, see for instance \cite{Gallian, GodSin18, MS6}).

 The first natural step in the investigation of the above mentioned problem is to determine the orders for which connected tetravalent distance magic graphs exist.
 That at least one example exists for each even order $n \ge 6$ is easy to see as one can simply take the wreath graph $W(n/2)$ of order $n$ (see Section \ref{sec:2} for the definition).
 For odd orders it was first shown in \cite{KFK} (using a computer) that there are no examples up to order 15 and then using a nice simple construction that at least one example exists for each odd order $n \ge 17$.
-One of the next natural steps is to investigate small tetravalent distance magic graphs and try to identify nice infinity families to which these graphs belong.
-It turns out (see Section \ref{small graphs}) that up to order 10 the only connected distance magic tetravalent graphs are the wreath graphs $W(3)$, $W(4)$ and $W(5)$.
-On the other hand, for each of the orders 12, 14 and 16 there is one additional example besides $W(6)$, $W(7)$ and $W(8)$, respectively.